This website is the property of Wise Living Homes Ltd.

 6) SENSITIVE PERSONAL INFORMATION

-- SDL may from time to time need to process sensitive personal We will only process sensitive personal information if:
+- WISE GROUP may from time to time need to process sensitive personal We will only process sensitive personal information if:

-- we have a lawful basis for doing so as set out in paragraph 1.1 above, e.g. it is necessary for the performance of the employment or other contract, to comply with SDL’s legal obligations or for the purposes of SDL’s legitimate interests; and
+- we have a lawful basis for doing so as set out in paragraph 1.1 above, e.g. it is necessary for the performance of the employment or other contract, to comply with WISE GROUP’s legal obligations or for the purposes of WISE GROUP’s legitimate interests; and

 - one of the special conditions for processing sensitive personal information applies, g.: